Troubleshooting

 2. Click Select changed.

-3. Choose an older .hls version of that same setlist.
+3. Choose an older setlist of the same file type.

 See Select Changed Presets.